cloudmesh-community/hid-sp18-704/project-report/report.md

 patient type to see how other patients have developed certain diseases and what factors lead to it as well.

-The real question to ask for a product like this however is, will the patient use this data to change their health outcome?
+The real question to ask for a product like this is; will the patient use this data to change their health outcome?
 Only time and data can help reveal if this use of data will produce outcomes.
 However, given the human species and most species are creatures are on of habit, the intended outcome may not succeed fully.
 Most will not act unless the situation is immediate, and currently affecting